CSaratakij/MainBlog/content/projects/Doppelganger.md

 Assume that the wrapping destination is safe.

-When half of the character reach the edge of the focus frame, I'll set character a new position to the opposite side depending on the side of the focus that character enter.
+When half of character reach the edge of the focus frame, I'll set character a new position to the opposite side depending on the side of the focus that character enter.

 It's like character just do a teleportation.